tskit-dev/pyslim/docs/tutorial.rst

 with an infinite-sites model, while SLiM requires mutation positions to be at integer positions.
 This will change in msprime v1.0, and is already implemented in the development version, so if you'd really like to do this, get in touch.
+When this is released we plan to write a vignette of how to do it.
 *However*, if you intend the pre-existing mutations to be *neutral*, then there is no need to add them at this point;
 you can add them after the fact, as discussed above.